 STRYCHNOS MELINONIANA - DEVIL'S DOER.

-Overview A woody climbing liana, almost as large as a tree, from the Amazon rainforest.
+Dobrudua is a woody vine (liana), almost as large as a tree, from the

-There are two varieties: the red dobrudua and the white dobrudua indicating the color of the rough outer bark.
+There are two varieties: the red and the white dobrudua indicating the color of the rough outer bark.
+This is a grey or red

 The leaves, with 1 (one) cm short petioles, have five head nerves standing in pairs attached to twigs and have a pointed top;